yacc/brunch-with-ember-sideloaded/README.md

 There's a few more commands you can use with scaffolt and also instruction on how to create your own generators, so make sure you check out the [docs](https://github.com/paulmillr/scaffolt#readme).

 ### Testing
-You can write your tests in the `test` folder, just make sure they are named `*_test.coffee`.
-You can customize the test to user PhantomJS, Chrome, Firefox, Safari or Opera on the `test/karma.conf.js` file.
+You can write your tests in the `test` folder, just make sure they are named `*_test.js`.
+You can customize the test to user PhantomJS, Chrome, Firefox, Safari or Opera on the `karma.conf.js` file in the root directory.
 There's a lot of other settings there as well.
 Run tests with:

 ```
-cake test
+karma start
 ```

 ## License